Disability Rights Movement

 Closure Notice

-LIFE Center for Independent Living (LIFE CIL)’s offices will be CLOSED Monday, November 11 for Veteran’s Day.
-We will reopen on Tuesday, November 12.
+LIFE Center for Independent Living (LIFE CIL)’s offices will be CLOSED November 28th-29th for Thanksgiving.
+We will reopen on Monday, December 2nd.

 We apologize for any inconvenience.